typed-ember/ember-cli-typescript/rfcs/1158-type-stability.md

 As noted above in [<b>"Downleveling" types</b>](#downleveling-types), `downlevel-dts` currently only generates types for TypeScript 3.4, with no ability to generate targeted types.
 As such, there are two other approaches we might take to

-1.  **Build our own tool.** While this is probably doable—`downlevel-dts` is not especially large or complicated—it is additional maintenance burden, and is not aligned with the TypeScript team's own efforts.
+1.  **Build our own tool.** While this is probably doable -- `downlevel-dts` is not especially large or complicated -- it is additional maintenance burden, and is not aligned with the TypeScript team's own efforts.
 It is, as such, not *preferable*.
 However, if the TypeScript team is unwilling to maintain a more granular tool, this may be appropriate, and it would likely see wide uptake across the broader TypeScript ecosystem, as its utility is obvious.

 2.  **Manually generate downleveled types.** This is possible, but very difficult: it requires addon authors to deeply understand the semantics of changes between TypeScript versions, rather than simply allowing a tool to manage it automatically.
 In practice, we expect that addon authors would choose *not* to downlevel their types because of the complexity involved, and instead either to just wait to adopt *new* TypeScript versions for a longer period of time or to drop support for *older* versions much more rapidly than this RFC proposes, with all the attendant downsides of either.